Words: Choice School Profiles with City Schools logo and photos of students

 • KIPP Harmony Academy (KIPP Baltimore)

-As part of KIPP Baltimore, KIPP Harmony Academy offers high school credits in English I and Algebra I, plus ELD, tutoring, mentoring, Robotics, sports, and media programs.
+As part of KIPP Baltimore, KIPP Harmony Academy offers high school credits in English I and Algebra I, as well as ELD, tutoring, mentoring, Robotics, sports, and media programs.
 Students can join clubs such as the Science Team, Dance, Theater, Student Government, CHARM Magazine, and Braiding Club.
 Founded in 2002, KIPP Baltimore serves about 1,400 PreK–8 students across two schools on a shared campus in West Baltimore.
 Enrollment is directly through the school and not part of the Choice process.

 • Leith Walk Elementary/Middle School